How to prepare for an investment apocalypse

 Diversify your customer base

 One lesson learned in the 2000 bubble was that startups that serve other startups tend to be hit hardest.
 It’s important to think about how a downturn will impact your customer base.
-If more than 30% of your revenue comes from one industry (perhaps start-ups!), or heaven help you, a single customer, start thinking about managing risk by diversifying your customer base.
+If more than 30 percent of your revenue comes from one industry (perhaps start-ups!), or heaven help you, a single customer, start thinking about managing risk by diversifying your customer base.

 Raise a pre-emptive round (AND DON’T SPEND IT)